 SVRs also vary between lenders.
-As of July 2022, Hinckley & Rugby Building Society and Saffron Building Society were both charging 6.19%, whereas Newcastle Building Society was only charging 3.96%.
+As of January 2023, the Scottish Building Society was offering rates of 6.99%, whereas the Newcastle Building Society was only charging 4.91%.

 According to banking industry statistics, at the end of 2021, over a million borrowers were paying their lender’s SVR, and the average amount outstanding for these mortgages was around £76,000.

-As of June 2022, net borrowing of mortgage debt by UK individuals stood at £5.27 billion, down from just over £8 billion in May 2022.
+As of January 2023, net borrowing of mortgage debt by UK individuals stood at just over £2 billion, down from just over £2.73 billion in December 2022.

 The amount of money secured on dwellings in the UK has slowly been increasing over time.
 In May 2018, this figure stood at almost £1.38 trillion.
 By September 2021, this amount had increased by 11%, to £1.55 trillion.

 By February 2023, the amount of money secured on dwellings rose further, up to £1.63 trillion, a 3.5% increase year-on-year.

 Mortgage statistics show that, as of Q4 2022, the total value of outstanding mortgages with arrears was over £81 billion – a reduction of £4.3 billion from the previous quarter (£85.9 billion).

 The share of gross mortgage advances for home movers was 31.2% in Q4 2022, narrowly ahead of those remortgaging (27.3%).
 First-time buyers accounted for 24.2%, and buy-to-let was just 11.9%.